 Mee’s is a tiny shithole of quality food and crappy service.
 Next to a deli and just below the too-crowded intersection of 14th and 1st by the L Train and the bustle of Stuyvesant Town.

-Mee’s is like a home to me.
-Allen Ginsberg is in my home.
-My only place for Chinese food in New York.
-Once a week.
-Egg noodle soup.
+But for all its cockroachitude and tables unwiped since the 1980s, Mee’s is my home.
+My only place for Chinese food in the city.
+At least once a week.
+Maybe twice.
+Egg drop soup.
 Sesame noodles.
-Quality.
-Momentary respite from a confused and chaotic New York struggle.
+A certain quality of consistency.
+Was it MSG?
+Perhaps.
+But it worked.
+A momentary respite from a confused and chaotic New York struggle.

-It didn’t take much in my post NYU poverty.
+It didn’t take much to bring joy to my post-NYU poverty.
 Just noodle soup.
-I scrounge the city for jobs in the entertainment industry and wonder if my Dad had been right all along.
+I scrounge the city for jobs in the entertainment industry and wondere if my Dad had been right all along.
 I believe I might be an artist.
 But I fear that I’m not.
 Sometimes I chase young women in bars.
 Other times I sit at home and try to write.

 Mee’s is my friend.
 Mee’s is a respite.